PepijnMuskens/S3-IndividualProject/README.md

 I have started to try and automate the release of my backend.
 My project builds into a docker container and I am trying to upload it to a Microsoft Azure service but the automatic part of this pipeline isnt working yet.
 I can manualy puch publish it to the server from visual studio but I still get errors in github.

 8 You act in a professional manner during software development and learning:

+After every sprint review for the group project we discus with the stakeholders what featueres they would like us to implement in the next sprint.
+I try to make sure we dont promise to much and sometimes tell them them what we would like to make next.